Giant Gourami (Osphronemus goramy) Species Profile & Care Guide

 |GH||5 - 25|

-Origins of the Giant Gourami
+Natural Habitat of the Giant Gourami

 The Giant Gourami is endemic to Java, Borneo, Sumatra, Malay Peninsula, Indo-China and Thailand in Southeast Asia.
 They inhabit lowland medium to extensive swamps, rivers, marshes, lakes and canals with stagnant water that flows sluggishly as well as flooded forests during the wet season.
 Their habitats are usually heavily vegetated.